Missing disabled man found safe in St. Louis after disappearing Monday

 An intense search started for Clarke after he did not return home with his caregiver when he was supposed to Monday afternoon.

 In fact, Frontenac police filed an endangered person advisory because of concerns over Clarke’s whereabouts.

-Clarke suffers from muscular dystrophy and uses a wheelchair.
-He can talk and use his hands.
+Clarke has Muscular Dystrophy and can only move a few fingers on his right hand to control his wheelchair’s joystick.

 St. Louis police said a citizen spotted the 2016 Honda Odyssey that Clarke and his caregiver were in about 9:15 a.m. in O’Fallon Park.